Chat with us, powered by LiveChat

 You might be wondering if it’s worth it to pay someone just to sit with you.

-You might think of it like climbing a high mountain for the first time.
+It may be helpful to think of it like climbing a high mountain for the first time.
 You'd want to prepare thoroughly, gather the right equipment, and seek guidance from experienced climbers.
-You might even want a professional guide who can help keep you safe on the ascent.
-Of course, you could totally do it yourself, but you’ll probably run into issues you couldn’t foresee.
+You might even want to retain the services of a professional guide who can help keep you safe.
+Of course, you could climb the mountain by yourself, but you’ll probably run into major challenges you could not have foreseen.

 The same logic applies here.
 Working with someone skilled in helping others navigate altered states can make the difference between a journey that helps you and one that overwhelms you.

-For some, the value of having a skilled guide becomes clear only in hindsight.
-Once you experience the intensity of a psychedelic experience and the difficult emotions that it can bring up, your perspective may shift.
+For some, the value of having a experienced facilitator becomes clear only in hindsight.
+Once you go through the intensity of a psychedelic journey and the difficult emotions it can bring up, your perspective may shift.

 Rather than thinking of it as "paying for a session," it may be helpful to reframe it as an investment in yourself.
 And as a thank you for someone who puts everything aside to tend to your best interests.

 You may be lucky enough to be friends with a guide who doesn't charge anything at all.
-In fact, many "professionals" begin their journey as trusted confidants who listen well and care deeply.
-People are naturally drawn to them for support and advice about psychedelics.
+In fact, many "professionals" begin their journey as trusted confidants who care deeply.
+People naturally come to them for support and advice about psychedelics.

 Be realistic if your budget is limited.
-You’ll want to explore free online communities and forums, connect with trusted friends who are experienced with psychedelics, or start with smaller doses that require less active support.
+You may want to explore free online communities and forums, connect with trusted friends who have experience with psychedelics, or start with smaller doses that require less active support.
 You can build your confidence gradually.

 Why Tripsitters Matter

-Choosing the right tripsitter is one of the most meaningful choices you can make in your psilocybin journey.
-Even though you have life-changing experiences without one, having a trusted person by your side can make difficult moments easier to deal with.
+Choosing the right tripsitter is one of the most meaningful choices you can make on your psilocybin journey.
+Even though you can have life-changing experiences without one, having a trusted person by your side can make difficult moments easier to deal with.

 You feel safer to explore parts of your psyche that scare you because you know you're held.
 And your path naturally feels more connected to the whole because your tripsitter is part of your story.